-JEANNE JORDAN is an Oscar-nominated filmmaker who has been making documentaries and dramas for over twenty years.
+JEANNE JORDAN is an Oscar-nominated producer, director, and editor of documentaries and dramas.
 The Independent said of her resume, “it reads like PBS’s greatest hits.”

 Troublesome Creek: a Midwestern (co-directed with Steven Ascher) won the Grand Jury Prize and Audience Award at Sundance, was nominated for an Academy Award and received many other awards.
 It was released theatrically and broadcast on PBS The American Experience, the BBC premier documentary strand Storyville, ZDF Germany and many others.

 Jordan and Ascher’s feature documentary, So Much So Fast premiered at Sundance, was released theatrically to critical acclaim, and has been broadcast on PBS FRONTLINE, BBC Storyville, ZDF Germany, and many other networks around the world.